sowmyadsl/Restaurant-api/README.md

 POST http://localhost:3000/restaurants will post a new restaurant.
 PUT http://localhost:3000/restaurants/:id will update a restaurant.
-DELETE http://localhost:3000/restaurants/:id will delete a restaurant with corresponding :id GET http://localhost:3000/restaurants?name=krajcik group will search the name of the restaurant and return the result.
+DELETE http://localhost:3000/restaurants/:id will delete a restaurant with corresponding :id GET http://localhost:3000/restaurants?name=daniel Inc will search the name of the restaurant and return the result.
+GET http://localhost:3000/random will display a random restaurant

 This README would normally document whatever steps are necessary to get the application up and running.